 This means doing the best that we can within a situation, and then releasing our mental grip on the outcome while staying open to all possibilities.

 We roll with the punches without getting frustrated or losing hope along the way.
 We remain objective as we strategically fine-tune our steps.

 For example, if you’ve been sending out job applications only to receive one rejection over another, you may feel disappointed and lose confidence in your professional abilities.
 But it is precisely during times like these when you should stay strong and learn to trust the flow of events taking place.

-You avoid taking things personally and keep moving forward.
+You stop taking things personally and keep moving forward.
 In this case, that would mean getting feedback from employers and career counselors on how you can change up your game to get more recruiters to be interested in you.
 You could also begin networking to meet useful contacts.